Innovation & Technology

 Data-Driven & Technology-Enabled Innovation

-The Innovation & Technology Department (I&T) oversees the City’s IT infrastructure, data analysis & data-driven innovation work, several continuous improvement efforts, and multiple special projects providing new services or generating new revenues for the City.
+The Innovation & Technology Department (I&T) oversees the City’s IT infrastructure, including servers, networks, and personal computers.
 The Department applies new technologies, insights from City data, or new approaches to improve City operations and make City services and programs more transparent, cost effective, and equitable in terms of access or provision.

 Continuous Improvement